Why did you choose to study at UEL?

 I have continued to work in both engineering and marketing sectors.
-I have also been working on doing more research in Structural Engineering for the dream of continuing my PhD study in UEL again!
+I have also been working on doing more research in structural engineering for the dream of continuing my PhD study at UEL again!

 What is your current job role?
 And what does it involve?

 My role is that of a structural engineer designer.
 It is all about designing stable reinforced concrete and steel structure buildings following the Eurocodes' standards and roles.

 How did UEL help you get to where you are now?

 By helping me boost my knowledge in engineering and the great development in my personality and self confidence that UEL staff have given to me.

 What advice would you give your younger self?

 Focusing on finding the right place to study and people in the community who are committed to their roles and right life attitudes to inspire you more.

 What advice would you give to UEL current students preparing to graduate?

 Be more engaged with UEL Career Zone staff as their capabilities are amazing in terms of building up your resume, cover letter as well as preparing you for life, job interview skills.